-SEC.
-19. Responsibilities of Local Government Unites in Anti-Prostitution Efforts. - Local government units shall exercise their powers to curb prostitution within their respective jurisdictions.
+SECTION 19.
+Responsibilities of Local Government Units in Anti-Prostitution Efforts. - Local government units shall exercise their powers to curb prostitution within their respective jurisdictions.
 It shall be unlawful for any local government unit to issue licenses or permits for the operation of any establishment that is used or intended to be used for any prostitution activity.
 Any such license or permit already issued prior to the effectivity of this Act shall be deemed automatically revoked or cancelled and shall not be renewed.

-The responsibility shall include conducting public information campaign against prostitution, carrying out rescue operations and ensuring the safety or security of victims of prostitution.
+Their responsibility shall include conducting public information campaign against prostitution, carrying out rescue operations and ensuring the safety or security of victims of prostitution.

-Local government units may employ elements of the National Bureau of Investigation (NBI) or the Philippine National Police (PNP) as provided for under Republic Act No. 6975 as amended by Republic Act No. 8551.
+Local government units may employ elements of the National Bureau of Investigation (NBI) or the Philippine National Police (PNP) as provided for under Republic Act No. 6975, as amended by the Republic Act No. 8551.

 The national government shall ensure that local government units conscientiously engage in anti-prostitution activities, provide support for the same, and intervene when necessary.

 - SEC.
 20. The National Anti-Prostitution Council.
-There shall be a National Anti-Prostitution Council composed of the Department of Social Welfare and Development as the lead agency and shall have as members the following: - (a) Department of Social Welfare and Development (DSWD) as lead agency; - (b) National Commission on the Role of Filipino Women (NCRFW); - (c) Department of Labor and Employment (DOLE); - (d) Technical Education and Skills Development Authority (TESDA): - (e) National Economic Development Authority (NEDA); - (f) Department of Health (DOH); - (g) Department of Interior and Local Government (DILG); - (h) Department of Justice (DOJ); - (i) Department of Tourism (DOT): - (j) National Bureau of Investigation (NBI); - (k) Philippine National Police (PNP); - (I) three (3) Non-government organizations (NGOs) to be selected by NGOs providing support services to victims of prostitution; and, - (m) three (3) representatives of persons exploited in prostitution.
+There shall be a National Anti-Prostitution Council composed of the Department of Social Welfare as the lead agency and shall have as members the following: - (a) Department of Social Welfare and Development (DSWD) as lead agency - (b) National Commission on the Role of Filipino Women (NCRFW) - (c) Department of Labor and Employment (DOLE) - (d) Technical Education and Skills Development Authority (TESDA) - (e) National Economic Development Authority (NEDA) - (f) Department of Health (DOH) - (g) Department of Interior and Local Government (DILG) - (h) Department of Justice (DOJ) - (i) Department of Tourism (DOT) - (j) National Bureau of Investigation (NBI) - (k) Philippine National Police (PNP) - (I) three (3) non-government organizations (NGOs) to be selected by NGOs providing support services to victims of prostitution - (m) three (3) representatives or persons exploited in prostitution i.
+Develop program addressing prostitution and the needs or persons exploited in prostitution and those vulnerable to be exploited in prostitution.
+The program, shall include public information and education campaign against prostitution, crisis intervention service, education assistance, socio-economic assistance such as sustainable livelihood skills training and financial support for scale businesses, and integration and complete after-care programs for persons exploited in prostitution, among others;